AFCAT II 2024 Exam Pattern: Duration, No. of Questions, Marking Scheme, Negative Marking & Total Marks

 AFCAT Normalisation Formula

-To illustrate the normalization process, consider this example: If a candidate's raw score is 70, the top 0.1% of candidates in all shifts have an average score of 80, and the sum of the mean and standard deviation of all candidates in all shifts is 60, along with the average marks of the top 0.1% of candidates in the specific shift being 70, and the sum of the mean marks and standard deviation of that shift being 60, then the normalised score is calculated as follows:
+Take this example into consideration to demonstrate the AFCAT normalisation procedure: The normalised score is calculated as follows: if a student has a raw score of 70, the top 0.1% of applicants in all shifts have an average score of 80, and the sum of the mean and standard deviation of every applicant in all shifts is 60.
+Additionally, the average marks of the top 0.1% of applicants in a given shift are 70, and the sum of the mean marks and standard deviation of that shift is 60.

 [(80-60) / (70-60)] X (70-60) + 60 = (20/10) X 10 + 60 = 80